 Herbicides may not be used to control vegetation at the solar electric installation.
-Mowing, grazing or using geotextile materials underneath the solar array are possible alternatives.
-Removal of existing trees on the site should be minimized to the maximum extent feasible; the Zoning Board of Appeals, as special permit granting authority, or the Planning Board, pursuant to the Site Plan Review process, may require that replacement trees be planted outside the Facility unless the owner is subject to the fee requirement in paragraph (8) of this section.
+Mowing, grazing or using geotextile materials underneath the solar array are possible alternatives. -Removal of existing trees on the site should be minimized to the maximum extent feasible; the permitting authorities may require that replacement trees be planted outside the Facility unless the owner is subject to the fee requirement in paragraph (8) of this section.